openedx/edx-documentation/en_us/shared/course_assets/course_files.rst

 *************************************************

 When you upload a file, Studio assigns a Studio URL and a web URL to the file.
-The **Copy URLs** column on the **Files & Uploads** page lists these URLs.
-To use an uploaded file, you add a link to the Studio URL or the web URL in your content.
+These URLs are found within the info modal (select three dot menu, then select Info to view the modal).To use an uploaded file, you add a link to the Studio URL or the web URL in your content.

 .. note::
   If you do not want to allow access to a file from outside your course, you